Bjelland

-Bjelland is a village in Lindesnes municipality in Agder county, Norway.
-The village is located along the river Mandalselva, about 10 km southeast of the village of Byremo (in Lyngdal) and about 14 km west of the village of Hægeland (in Vennesla).
-The village was the administrative centre of the old municipality of Bjelland which existed from 1902 until 1964.
+Bjelland is a village in Lindesnes Municipality in Agder county, Norway.
+The village is located along the river Mandalselva, about 10 km southeast of the village of Byremo (in Lyngdal Municipality) and about 14 km west of the village of Hægeland (in Vennesla Municipality).
 The village is the site of Bjelland Church.

+History

+The village was the administrative centre of the old Bjelland Municipality which existed from 1902 until 1964.

 Notable people

 Notable people that were born or lived in Bjelland include: